 - Know how to visualize so-called ‘big hairy audacious goals’, they dare to look at the future and understand how to break long term goals into actionable short term to-do’s.

 - They put the emphasis on boosting their knowledge about customers and thus enhance a customer-centric approach.
-(Read our recent blog: Customer Centricity – Should all customers receive the same amount of love?
-Part I)
+(Read our recent blog article on this)

 - They have aligned their product offering with a long term engagement from their clients.